yucissy/virtues/README.rst

     $ virtues init --franklin

-To see your list of virtues
+To see your list of virtues:

     $ virtues show